Kandel-Bibas/Sos-Phase-1/README.md

 Every year, the Mississippi Secretary of State's Office reviews administrative rules and regulations submitted by state agencies.
 A small policy team must manually confirm that each regulation is backed by the correct law (statutory authority).
 This is slow, repetitive, and inconsistent.

-**RegLex solves this** by letting staff ask questions in plain English and getting back answers that are always tied to the actual legal text — with citations pointing to the exact document and page.
+**Reglex solves this** by letting staff ask questions in plain English and getting back answers that are always tied to the actual legal text - with citations pointing to the exact document and page.

 ### Example Questions Staff Can Ask